rubymonsters/ruby-for-beginners/12_methods.md

 habit, too.

 Many editors help you formatting things.
-For example, when you are on a line that starts with `def`, and at the end of the line hit return, Sublime will already indent the next line for you by 2 spaces.
+For example, when you are on a line that starts with `def something`, and at the end of the line hit return, Sublime will already indent the next line for you by 2 spaces.
 If you now type `end`, then Sublime will notice that you are closing the method, and outdent this again, so `def` and `end` sit on the same level.
 Smart, isn't it?

 Also, if you type an opening parentheses `(`, then Sublime will add a closing one `)`, too, but keep your cursor placed between them, so you can type the